Research & Publication

 Monograph

 Guo, J. (Forthcoming).
-Postfeminism in China: Cosmopolitan young women, aesthetic labour, and social media (working title).
+Postfeminism in China: The 'Glow Girl', Aesthetic Labour, and Social Media.
 Routledge.

 Peer-Reviewed Journal Articles

-Chen, S. H., & Guo, J. (Submitted).
+(9) Chen, S. H., & Guo, J. (Accept subject to revision).
 A case study of a gender-diverse celebrity statesperson: On Audrey Tang’s political radicalness and Taiwan’s global image.
 Celebrity Studies.

 Peer-Reviewed Book Chapters